dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 ### 7.1 - Basic sparse array example

 First off there is starting out with at least one basic example that shows how it is possible to even end up with a sparse array to begin with.
+One way to end up with one is to just create a new empty array by way of the Array constructor or the bracket syntax.
+Then use the bracket syntax to set a new element index that is above zero, say at index 9.
+This would then result in an array with a length of ten, but with only one public key that is set to the numbered key value of 9.
+Each of the other index values in the array are undefined as no value has been set for the index, thus this would be a kind of sparse array.

 ```js
 var a = [];